NTID-Supported Bachelor's Degree Level Students

-The NSSO program, scheduled for Tuesday (8/16/2016, time: TBA - but hold all day for this event please), will provide students and their families with the opportunity to meet with managers from Access Services, the NTID Coordinators for Academic Support Services, and representatives from other NTID services as well as other deaf and hard- of-hearing students enrolled in bachelor's degree programs.
+The NSSO program, scheduled for Tuesday (8/16/2016, time: 9am until 5pm), will provide students and their families with the opportunity to meet with managers from Access Services, the NTID Coordinators for Academic Support Services, and representatives from other NTID services as well as other deaf and hard- of-hearing students enrolled in bachelor's degree programs.
 Parents will attend a general information session about access services, academic support, first-year experience, counseling and audiology services.
 Students will attend a separate information meeting where they will learn about access services offered at NTID, the procedures for making requests for classroom support and other campus activities, meet the faculty who will be providing academic support and advising, followed by a question and answer session.

 If you have any questions regarding the NSSO pre-orientation program, please contact Mark Pfuntner via email at MJPNVD@rit.edu.